Kiritie/WHFrameworkDemo/README.md

 # WHFrameworkDemo
-A WHFramework demo based by UE4 and compatible with UE5.
+A WHFramework demo based by UE5.